ArthurDassier/Mjolnir_kit/README.md

 ### [adafruit_servokit](https://circuitpython.readthedocs.io/projects/servokit/en/latest/)

 Adafruit Servokit is a Python library that provides a high-level interface with low-level PWM controls.
-In our case, we are using the library to control PWM servos connected to channels of the PCA9685 I2C breakout board.
+For this package, the library is used to control PWM servos and a ESC connected to channels of the PCA9685 I2C breakout board. more details <a href="https://learn.adafruit.com/16-channel-pwm-servo-driver/python-circuitpython" >here</a>

 ### [cv_bridge](http://wiki.ros.org/cv_bridge)